• Skip to primary navigation

 Italian Herb Substitute

-If you prefer to use individual herbs instead of a blend, use 1 teaspoon dried basil, 1 teaspoon dried oregano, ½ teaspoon dried rosemary.
+If you prefer to use individual herbs instead of a blend, use 1 tsp dried basil, 1 tsp dried oregano, 1/2 tsp dried rosemary.

 COURSEDinner